ftsrg-bta/lab-ethereum/guide/guide.md

 Source files start with a `pragma` statement describing the _compiler version_ to use.
 A source file can then define multiple _contracts_.
 The example below has a single contract named `Wallet`.
-It is also possible to _import_ other contracts from other source files.

 At a first glance, smart contracts are similar to simple classes in object-oriented programming.
 Contracts can define
 - _state variables_ which define the data stored on the blockchain and
 - _functions_ that can manipulate the data and interact with other accounts.

-Solidity also supports _inheritance_ between contracts.
+It is also possible to _import_ other contracts from other source files and Solidity also supports _inheritance_ between contracts.

 ```
 pragma solidity ^0.5.0;